Max Meyer (footballer)

-Maximilian Meyer (/de/; born 18 September 1995) is a German professional footballer who plays as an attacking midfielder for Cypriot First Division club APOEL.
-He has represented the Germany national team.
+Maximilian Meyer (/de/; born 18 September 1995) is a German professional footballer who plays as an attacking midfielder for Regionalliga West club Rot-Weiß Oberhausen.

-Meyer began his career in 2000, playing for local clubs in his hometown of Oberhausen.
+Meyer began his career in 2000, playing for local youth clubs in his hometown of Oberhausen.
 He then played within MSV Duisburg's youth system for five years, before moving to Schalke 04 in 2009.
 Following success at U-19 level, Meyer was promoted to the senior side, making his debut in 2013.
 Initially playing as an attacking midfielder, his position was made more defensive in the 2017–18 season, but a dispute with the Schalke hierarchy the following April saw him fall out of favour and subsequently run down his contract, becoming a free agent that summer.

 Internationally, he represented Germany at various youth levels, playing for U15, U16, U17, U19 and U21 teams.
-He made his senior debut in 2014, and later captained the Olympic team at the 2016 Summer Olympics, where they finished as runners-up.
+He made his senior debut in 2014, and later captained the Olympic team at the 2016 Summer Olympics, where they finished as runners-up to Brazil.

 Early career

 Meyer began playing football at local club FC Sardegna Oberhausen before being scouted and signed by Rot-Weiß Oberhausen at the age of seven.
 He spent two years in the club's academy before joining MSV Duisburg in 2004 where he remained for five years.
 In 2009, he transferred to Schalke 04 where he was integrated into the club's youth teams.
 He progressed through the ranks and was part of the U19 side which won the 2011–12 German U-19 Championship, featuring in a 2–1 win over Bayern Munich.
-Meyer's form at u-19 level, which saw him score 11 goals and create 11 assists in 15 appearances for the season, earned the attention of general manager Horst Heldt who signed him to his first professional contract.
+Meyer's form at U-19 level, which saw him score 11 goals and create 11 assists in 15 appearances for the season, earned the attention of general manager Horst Heldt who signed him to his first professional contract.